HandBrake/HandBrake-docs/source/docs/en/1.3.0/developer/install-dependencies-centos.markdown

 [^opus-el6]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.

-[^nasm-repo]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.
+[^nasm-source]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.

 [^libvpx-source]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.